amitu/vyasa/docs/mantra.md

 > **^vyasa mantra shows details about a specific mantra^** - pass the mantra text to
-> see its canon status, all bhasyas (definitions with commentaries), and optionally its
+> see all its bhasyas (definitions with commentaries), and optionally its
 > anusrits throughout the repository.

 > **^mantra command requires the full mantra text^** - pass the complete mantra text